Consumer Medicine Information

 Symptoms of an overdose may include drowsiness, confusion, dizziness, headache, agitation, nausea, vomiting, constipation, tremor, twitching or uncontrolled spasm of muscles.

-If you or your child's vomiting or nausea persist, tell your doctor.
+If vomiting or nausea persist, tell your doctor.

-If you or your child are about to be started on any new medicine, remind your doctor and pharmacist that you or your child are taking Maxolon.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Maxolon.

 If you become pregnant while taking this medicine, tell your doctor immediately.